-The problem: Many companies think that they are leading the charge in customer experience innovation, but in reality they are okay with being just “okay.”
+The problem: Many companies think that they are leading the charge in customer experience innovation, but in reality they are OK with being just “OK.”

 This sort of thinking is dangerous.
 You’ll never be able to convince customers to switch to your company by simply matching the passable service quality of your competitors.

 If “good enough” is what landed the customer in the first place, do you think it’ll be enough to win them over to your business?
 Of course not!
-Remember that “okay” is not okay when it comes to delivering an experience that aims to keep customers for life.
+Remember that “OK” is not OK when it comes to delivering an experience that aims to keep customers for life.

-Since the majority of companies are failing to deliver when it comes to customer expectations, following their lead will likely result in a vicious cycle of the blind leading the blind.
+Since the majority of companies are failing to deliver when it comes to customer expectations, following their lead will likely result in a vicious cycle.
 Being at the head of the pack means turning your back to them.